julianencisoizquierdo/French_restaurants_with_Rstudio/README.md

 # Visualisations with ggplot - Analysis of French restaurants

 ## Outline of the project
 The aim of this project is to analyse datasets containing information about French restaurants and their locations.
-An important goal was to develop a good understanding of different features of ggplot.
-Additionally, it helped me getting better performing common dataset transformations (group_by, summarise, select, join_left, etc.).
+An important personal goal was to develop a good understanding of different features of ggplot.
+Additionally, working on this project helped me getting better performing common dataset transformations (group_by, summarise, select, join_left, etc.).

 ## Instructions